 The menu on the left will grow over time.
 At the moment it consists of a few items:

-A presentation of the Peirce Project-sponsored series at Indiana University Press (“Selections of the Writings of Charles S. Peirce”) and of its inaugural book, Matthew Moore’s edition of Peirce’s selected writings in the Philosophy of Mathematics—other books are in the works and will be announced when they are on the verge of publication.
+A growing list of primary publications, which was inaugurated with the first and only book in a now discontinued Peirce Project-sponsored series at Indiana University Press: “Selections of the Writings of Charles S. Peirce,” Matthew Moore’s edition of Peirce’s selected writings in the Philosophy of Mathematics.
+Two other major primary works were added in 2022 and 2023.

-A section called “Archives,” currently holding a unique document related to Peirce’s afterlife.
+A section called “Presentations,” currently holding a document related to Peirce’s afterlife and two slideshows regarding Peirce’s phaneroscopy and Peirce’s conception of fundamentality.

 A place where past Peirce Project newsletters are made available.
 We do not plan to resume production of a newsletter for lack of time and resources.
-The present website will compensate for it in dynamic ways that will be implemented in 2016.
+The present website will compensate for it to some extent marked by irregularity.

 A place for what used to be a significant section of the newsletters, “Book Notices.”
 Books and dissertations sent to us by the Peirce scholarship will be noticed in that section, in addition to the archive of past notices.
 Works received are added to the Max Fisch Library of the Institute for American Thought, and are made available for consultation and reading to all library users, especially the many visiting national and international scholars.